 Every Fazioli piano emerges from the great vision of the company's founder combined with the daily commitment of the many skilled and passionate colleagues that form the Fazioli technical team.

-Fazioli's range of grand pianos offers all of the characteristics universally recognised as the most advanced and best suited for creation of modern concert pianos: powerful yet expressive sound, balanced and responsive to the pianist's touch, along the entire keyboard.
+Fazioli's range of grand pianos offers all of the characteristics universally recognized as the most advanced and best suited for creation of modern concert pianos: powerful yet expressive sound, balanced and responsive to the pianist's touch, along with the entire keyboard.

-These characteristics are achieved through careful attention to many different aspects, all of great importance:
+These characteristics are achieved through careful attention to many different aspects, all of the great importance:

 Fazioli has created innovative and original patented solutions, ensuring that this feeling remains constant over time and use, and making mechanical adjustments simpler.

-The size of the strings (length, diameter, tension, density and flexibility of materials) and their distribution is designed to minimise acoustic non-uniformities between notes that are near to each other.
-It allows natural flow from the clear depth of bass notes, to sweet, sustained singing mid tones, and through to the gleaming brightness of the highest notes.
+The characteristics of the strings (length, diameter, tension, density and flexibility of materials) and their distribution are designed to minimize acoustic non-uniformities between notes that are near to each other.
+It allows natural flow from the clear depth of bass notes to sweet, sustained singing mid-tones, and through to the gleaming brightness of the highest notes.

 Fazioli models actively contribute to the quality of the final sound via the possibility of adjustment, note by note, of both front and rear duplex scales.